 We are lucky that in Delaware we have meetings everyday that occur at a variety of times and locations.
 Click on the day of the week below to find a meeting near you.

 Note: All meetings are for families and friends only unless otherwise noted.
 Al-Anon meetings are open to all who have been affected by another person's drinking.
-Meetings marked "O" are open to the public and observers, "H" is Handicap accessible, "S" is a Step meeting, “B” is Beginner meeting, "T" is a Tradition meeting, and "SP" means the meeting is conducted in Spanish.
+Meetings marked "OW" are open to the public and observers, "H" is Handicap accessible, "S" is a Step meeting, “B” is Beginner meeting, "T" is a Tradition meeting, “P” is a Parents meeting and "SP" means the meeting is conducted in Spanish.

 To contact the group records coordinator, click here.